busytex/busyide/README.md

 - GitHub integration for both repositories and gists
 - Importing papers' LaTeX sources from arxiv.org
 - Removing comments for preparing paper submissions
-- Project export as ZIP, TAR.GZ
+- Export and download projects as ZIP and TAR.GZ
 - Installing TexLive packages in one click
 - Three TeX drivers: PdfTeX, XeTeX, LuaTeX
 - Supports bibtex
 - High hackability and minimal codebase size
+- Search in files
+- Share projects using base64-encoded URLs, useful for sharing MWEs at https://tex.stackexchange.com

 # GitHub integration
 - Both repositories and gists